 Hubby was totes jelly of my awesome pegboards that I made for my craft space.
 Who can blame him? 😉 So new ones for the garage were in order.

-How to Build a Sturdy Pegboard
+How to Install Pegboard

 This post contains affiliate links.
 By purchasing an item through an affiliate link, I earn a small commission at no extra cost to you.
-Thank you for supporting Semigloss Design.
-Your support helps me continue making awesome stuff to share.

 ***While shopping, we found that not all pegboard is created equally.
 If you want a sturdy pegboard, you need to look for the thickest board you can find!
 In our store, that meant the 4’x4′ pieces that were not primed.

 - We started by spraying our pegboard white.
 I didn’t do a full coat because we planned on doing a fun wood grain painting technique over the top anyways.